Schneegans/schneegans.github.io/_posts/2022-02-28-gnome-shell-extensions-ci-01.md

 It is also quite straight-forward to make the `makefile` compile all `*.po` files and include the resulting `*.mo` files in the zip.
 For an example of this, you can have a look at the [makefile of the Desktop-Cube extension](https://github.com/Schneegans/Desktop-Cube/blob/main/Makefile).

-## Up Next: Automation
+## Up Next: Automated Release Publishing

+That's it for now!
+I hope that you learned something useful for the development of your GNOME Shell extension.
-In the next part of this series, we will see how we can use GitHub actions to test whether the extension can be built successfully on each commit.
-Furthermore, we will use GitHub Actions to automatically publish the bundled extension whenever a new tag is pushed.
+In the [next part of this series]({% post_url 2022-03-01-gnome-shell-extensions-ci-02 %}), we will see how we can use GitHub Actions to automatically publish the bundled extension whenever a new tag is pushed.